Sidney Smith (Royal Navy officer): Peace and Waterloo

+France and death

 Smith had managed to run up significant debts through his diplomatic expenses, which the British government proved to be very slow in reimbursing.
-He also lived high lifestyle and his efforts to mobilise opinion against the slave trade had cost a good deal of money.
+He also lived the high life and his efforts to mobilise opinion against the slave trade had cost a good deal of money.
 In Britain, at that time debtors were often imprisoned until their debts were paid, so Smith moved his family to France, settling in Paris.
 Eventually the government did reimburse his expenditures and increased his pension, allowing him to live in some style.
 Despite frequent attempts to obtain a seagoing position, he was never to hold a command again.
 He died on 26 May 1840 of a stroke.
 He is buried with his wife in Père Lachaise Cemetery.

+Namesakes

-On 7 April 1801 Sidney, New York (Delaware County) was named in Sir Sidney Smith's honour.
+On 7 April 1801, the town Sidney in Delaware County, New York, was named in Sir Sidney Smith's honour.
 In June 1811 he was elected a Fellow of the Royal Society.
 In 1838 he was promoted to GCB in the Coronation Honours.

 Sidney Smith Barracks, in Mandate Palestine, were named in his honour.
-Now it is the site of Bustan Ha-Galil in northern Israel.
-On 14 July 1941 the French forces in Syria and Lebanon signed their surrender to the British.
+Now it is the site of Bustan Ha-Galil in northern Israel, where on 14 July 1941 the French forces in Syria and Lebanon signed their surrender to the British.